 To check the progress of your focus plan

 After your plan has started, you can check your progress and make sure that you have focus time booked every day over the upcoming two weeks.
 If the plan has run for at least few days, it will have numbers to report.

 In the MyAnalytics dashboard, select Focus in the left navigation pane.
-A panel opens up to display statistics about your focus time:
+A panel opens and shows statistics about your focus time:

-An important metric on this page is displayed under Last week.
+An important metric on this page appears under Last week.
 It shows how many days you had focus time last week.